magento/devdocs/guides/v2.2/cloud/env/variables-deploy.md

 -  **Default**—Not set
 -  **Version**—Magento 2.1.4 and later

 Maps a resource name to a database connection.
-This corresponds to the `resource` section of the `env.php` file.
+This configuration corresponds to the `resource` section of the `env.php` file.

 {% include cloud/merge-configuration.md %}